sssb1008/Getting-and-Cleaning-Data---Course-Project/Codebook.md

 BodyBody is replaced by Body

-The final product "tidy_Data.txt" file is created with the average of each variable for each activity and each subject from the original data set with the following labels:

-Activity id = integer activity ID

-Subject id = integer subject ID

 Mean and Standard Deviation Data Variables with Descriptive Data Labels:

-tidy_Data is a data.frame:	180 obs. of  81 variables

-Subject	- integer variable
-activityType - factor variable

-All Time and Frequency domain mean and standard deviation variables below are numeric
+All Time and Frequency domain mean and standard deviation variables shown below are numeric

 Time domain Mean and Standard Deviation Variables